tinko26/ao/docs/environment/index.md

 ## Memory Blocks and Strings

-In a hosted runtime environment, the standard library offers a wide range of functions dealing with memory blocks or strings, respectively.
+In a hosted runtime environment, the standard library offers a wide range of functions dealing with memory blocks and strings.
 However, these functions are not available in a freestanding runtime environment.
 Therefore, the environment package provides a subset thereof.

 | Module | |
 |--------|-|